-“Sciatica is the medical term for a pinched nerve in the back, which causes pain to radiate down the buttocks, leg and foot,” says Raymond J. Hah, MD, a spine surgeon at Keck Medicine of USC and an assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC.
+“Sciatica is the medical term for a pinched nerve in the back, which causes pain to radiate down the buttocks, leg and foot,” says Raymond J. Hah, MD, a spine surgeon at Keck Medicine of USC and assistant professor of clinical orthopedic surgery at the Keck School of Medicine of USC.

 “Arthritic changes, such as a collapsed disc, bone spurs or buildup of arthritic tissue, can also cause sciatica, along with slippage of one vertebral bone over another, which is called spondylolisthesis,” Hah adds.

 The sciatic nerve is the largest nerve in our bodies, stretching from the lower back down to the feet, so there’s a lot of ground to cover.
 It controls the muscles in the back of the knee and lower leg and delivers sensation from the backs of the thighs to the soles of the feet.

 Since the nerve covers such a substantial area, your symptoms and where you experience them can vary widely, from pain in your hip to numbness in the back of your leg.

 “You may feel pain only, or it may be accompanied by other symptoms such as weakness, numbness or tingling,” Hah says.